ivardesign/viva-la-vue-workshop/README.md

 Now that we understand how easy it is to reuse or component, it is a nice time to improve on our ball, and see how the improvement propagates through all of our BouncingBall.vue components.

-Right now, ***we** are going to do some coding for you.*  Let us give you an updated version of the BouncingBall.vue component (which you will cut and paste from below), so we can focus on a new concept: data flows between components.
+Right now, ***we** are going to do some coding for you.*  Let us give you an updated version of the `BouncingBall.vue` component (which you will cut and paste from below), so we can focus on a new concept: data flows between components.

 (Note: This looks like a lot of code, but it is mostly just some fancy use of normal CSS.)

-*UPDATE BouncingBall.vue*:
+*UPDATE* BouncingBall.vue:
-+ Copy/paste this into BouncingBall.vue:
+Copy/paste this into BouncingBall.vue:
 (You can completely overwrite what was there before.)

 ```html
 <template>